 - when water is available, we can release fresh water from upstream storages to dilute the hypoxic water.

 We’re working hard to minimise the risk of hypoxic water in our rivers by trying to maintain adequate flow so pools don’t become disconnected, inputs of organic material are dispersed and algal blooms are monitored.
+Refer to the dissolved oxygen water quality updates for the latest hypoxic blackwater information.

 Simple things you can do